Cycling holiday on the Danube from Vienna to Budapest via Bratislava

 - Carnuntum Archaeological Park

-- Historical and cultural heritage of 3 countries.
+- The historical and cultural heritage of three countries.

-Arrival in Vienna, check-in at the hotel and pick up the bikes.
-Take advantage of the day to visit Vienna, the imperial city and settle into a famous Viennese café.
-Night in Vienna.
+Upon arrival in Vienna, check in at your hotel and pick up the bikes.
+Take advantage of the day to stroll through the imperial city and stop at a traditional Viennese café to taste local specialties.

-On leaving Vienna, you cycle through a preserved alluvial landscape and a Nature Reserve with a rich and surprising biodiversity.
-This is the time to appreciate the peacefulness of the place, which is only interrupted by the singing of birds.
+Leaving Vienna, you cycle through a well-preserved alluvial landscape and a Nature Reserve with a rich and surprising biodiversity.
+It's the perfect moment to enjoy the peacefulness of the place, which is only interrupted by the birdsong.
 On the way, the Carnuntum Archaeological Park invites you to travel back in time.
-Finish your ride in Bratislava, the capital of Slovakia.
-Bratislava is on the border between three countries: Hungary, Austria and the Czech Republic.
-Discover the museums, theatres and very eclectic monuments, medieval, art nouveau and baroque palaces influenced by several cultures over the centuries.
-Bratislava is also an important river port on the Danube.
+Your ride ends in Bratislava, the capital of Slovakia.
+Bratislava is located on the crossroad of three countries: Hungary, Austria and the Czech Republic.
+Discover its museums, theatres and very eclectic monuments from medieval buildings to baroque palaces influenced by several cultures over the centuries.
+Bratislava is also an major river port on the Danube.

 Overnight in Bratislava.